 Secondly, your mower blade needs to be sharp.
 A sharp blade will cut the grass in a clean manner, while a dull mower blade is essentially tearing the grass.
 Torn grass does not heal well, while cut grass heals with ease and without much stress to your lawn.

 These are good general tips for keeping your lawn looking its greenest in the Colorado area.
-If you’re looking for more help, or if you just don’t have a green thumb, contacting the Ground Guys can help to get your lawn on the right track.
+If you’re looking for more help, or if you just don’t have a green thumb, contacting the Westside Grounds can help to get your lawn on the right track.